E-2 Investor Visa Most Common Questions

 May I travel while on E-2 Visa?

 Yes, there is no limitation to travels outside of the U.S. while you are on E-2 Visa.
-There is no minimum time of permanence in the U.S. while on E-2 Visa status (as opposed, for instance, to the Green Card which requires to be actually present in the U.S. for at least 6 months per year.
+There is no minimum time of permanence in the U.S. while on E-2 Visa status (as opposed, for instance, to the Green Card which requires to be actually present in the U.S. for at least 6 months per year).
+Different rules apply if you obtain E-2 Visa through change of status.
+Read more here.

 How long does it take to get the E-2 Visa?

-Typically 3 months, now post COVID embassies are backed up and E-2 Visa applications are now suffering substantial delays.
-At the time of this articles, processing times are
+Typically 3 months, however, now, in the post COVID era, embassies are backed up and E-2 Visa applications are now suffering substantial delays.
+At the time of this articles, processing times differ depending on the country, from 9 to 999 days.

 Is there a way to expedite the E-2 Visa application process?

 E-2 Visa applications through consular process cannot be expedited.
-Only if you apply from the United Stated through change of status from the U.S. you can pay an extra fee and request the premium processing, reducing the processing time to a couple of weeks.
+Only if you apply from the United Stated through change of status you can pay an extra fee and request the premium processing, lowering the processing time to a couple of weeks.

 What can I do if I am not from an E-2 Visa Treaty Country?